blockchain-lab-um/masca/packages/docs/docs/ssi/vc.md

 }
 ```

-Credential can have one or more types.
+Credentials can have one or more types.
 Its types are defined in an array of strings.
 String `VerifiableCredential` is mandatory.
-Use case can be detirmined based on types of a VC.
+Use case can be determined based on types of a VC.
 In this particular example, the string `UniversityDegree` tells us this VC serves as an Uni Degree and might be useful when applying for a job.

 #### [Identifier](https://www.w3.org/TR/vc-data-model/#identifiers)